Assets to Give

 By making a gift of real estate, you can leverage a significant asset for your benefit and the University's.
 While supporting Chatham's mission, you can save on taxes, increase your income, and/or reduce the burden of maintaining or selling your property.
 Gifts can be made with residential, commercial, or undeveloped real estate.
 You can make an outright gift of either a percentage interest or an entire property.
 By funding a trust or annuity with your gift, you can receive a well-managed income stream for life for you, your spouse, or other beneficiaries.
 You also receive an income tax deduction for a portion of your gift, avoid capital gains tax, and save on gift and estate taxes.
 In the future, your gift will benefit Chatham according to terms you determine in conjunction with the University.
 Through a retained life estate arrangement, you can donate your home to Chatham and continue to live there for your lifetime.
 You are entitled to an immediate income tax deduction for a portion of the appraised value.
 Moreover, the property is removed from your estate for tax purposes.
 Should you decide to move out of your home, you and Chatham can sell the property together and divide the proceeds proportionately.
 Alternatively, you may be able to transfer your remaining life interest to Chatham in exchange for an annuity.

 Giving shares in a closely held or family business can be a tax-wise way to support the University.
 Generally, Chatham offers the stock back to your company for redemption and uses the proceeds for purposes you specify.

-Please contact Emily Peters, director of gift planning, at 412-365-1252 or email@example.com for information on gift strategies that can help you support Chatham's mission and provide significant benefits to you and your family.
+Please contact Erin Longchari, Director of Major Gifts, at 412-365-1652 or email@example.com for information on gift strategies that can help you support Chatham's mission and provide significant benefits to you and your family.